huserben/TfsExtensions/BuildTasks/overview.md

 **Important:** If you don't have an additional available build agent you will get stuck, as the original build is waiting for the completion of the other build, which can only be started once the original build is finished and the agent will be available!

-###Store Build IDs in Environment Variable
+###Store Build IDs in Variable
-If any subsequent task needs the info of which builds were triggered by this Task, this information is available as an environment variable.
+If any subsequent task needs the info of which builds were triggered by this Task, this information is available as an environment variable to the subsequent Tasks.
 The name of the variable is *TriggeredBuildIds*.
 If more than one build will be triggered, the values will be written comma separated.
+If there is already a value in the variable from a previous Task, it **not** overwritten but keep the original value and append his resulting build id's.

-The task uses a *User Level Environment Variable*.
-In for example a PowerShell Script, this can be accessed like this:
+In for example a PowerShell Script the variable can be accessed like this:

 *Write-Output "Fetching variable TriggeredBuildIds:"
-$variable = [Environment]::GetEnvironmentVariable("TriggeredBuildIds","User")
-Write-Output $($variable)*
+Write-Output "$($env:TriggeredBuildIds)"*

 The possible output could then look like this for 2 triggered builds:
 *2017-07-01T11:41:20.5194001Z Fetching variable TriggeredBuildIds:
 2017-07-01T11:41:20.6131495Z 601,602*

-**Important:** If this option is enabled, previous values in the environment variable will be overwritten.
+The variable is as well available as an input in the configuration for *any* subsequent Task.
+Just access it like this:
+*$(TriggeredBuildIds)*

 ### Build Parameters
 This field allows to parametrize the triggered build.
 The option you can specify via the GUI if you queue the build manually can be passed here.
 As you can see in the screenshot above, the syntax to specify those parameters is a bit tricky.